Yato0226/MC-bot/README.md

 The bot responds to the following chat commands in-game:

+-   **AI Chat:** If a message contains the word "bloop", the bot will respond using the configured Ollama model, acting as a Minecraft bot that acts like a human player, responding naturally and concisely.
 -   `hi bot`: The bot will greet you.
 -   `follow <player_name>`: The bot will follow the specified player.
 -   `hunt <name>` or `kill <name>`: Hunts the specified player or mob.
 Uses a bow for ranged attacks if available, otherwise uses melee.